With over 7,000 employers, Waterloo co-op students work for an amazing range of organizations. Common areas include

 Madison used her strong communication and interpersonal skills to represent the CIR Realty brand, promote services to potential clients, and help develop marketing leads.

 Madison also learned about property law by working with the Calgary courthouse to identify potential foreclosure properties.

-As an Honours Arts and Business student with a strong interest in law, Madison to gain real-world experience and insights into the legal system.
+As an Honours Arts and Business student with a strong interest in law, Madison gained real-world experience and insights into the legal system.